edgexfoundry/edgex-docs/docs_src/design/legacy-requirements/device-service.md

 Option | Type | Notes
 :--- | :--- | :---
-Host | String | This is the hostname to use when the service generates URLs pointing to itself.
-It must be resolvable by other services in the EdgeX deployment.
+Host | String | This is the hostname to use when registering the service in core-metadata.
+As such it is used by other services to connect to the device service, and therefore must be resolvable by other services in the EdgeX deployment.
 Port | Int | Port on which to accept the device service's REST API.
 The assigned port for experimental / in-development device services is 49999.
 Timeout | Int | Time (in milliseconds) to wait between attempts to contact core-data and core-metadata when starting up.
 ConnectRetries | Int | Number of times to attempt to contact core-data and core-metadata when starting up.
 StartupMsg | String | Message to log on successful startup.
-CheckInterval | String | The checking interval to request if registering with Consul ServerBindAddr | String | The interface on which the service's REST server should listen.
-By default the server listens on all available interfaces.
+CheckInterval | String | The checking interval to request if registering with Consul.
+Consul will ping the service at this interval to monitor its liveliness.
+ServerBindAddr | String | The interface on which the service's REST server should listen.
+By default the server is to listen on the interface to which the `Host` option resolves.
+A value of `0.0.0.0` means listen on all available interfaces.

 #### Clients section